 On the one hand, youth work implements the contents and objectives of youth policy frameworks.
 On the other hand, it is a seismograph and translator for the needs, concerns, wishes and demands of young people and thus influences future youth policy strategies.
 Its aim is to contribute to the personal development of young people.
 To this end, it should be linked to the interests of the adolescents and be co-determined and co-designed by them.
 In this way, young people are empowered to self-determination and encouraged to share responsibility in society and social commitment.

-These takes on Youth Work in Austria are taken by the Section for Families and Youth at the Federal Chancellery and on the Website 'Jugendarbeit in Österreich', which the Federal Network of Youth Information Centres runs on its behalf.
+These takes on Youth Work in Austria are taken by the Directorate General Family and Youth at the Federal Chancellery and on the Website 'Jugendarbeit in Österreich', which the National Network of Youth Information Centres runs on its behalf.